VMois/deku/README.md

 encoded data = `\x01\x93\x01\x02 \x00\x03\x00\x00` (8 bytes, 2 chunks needed)
 ```

+Idea of control byte is taken from [unsigned-varint](https://github.com/multiformats/unsigned-varint#spec) specification for Multiaddr format.

 ### Message encoding/decoding

 On top of socket data handling, [**msgpack**](https://msgpack.org) serialization format is used for encoding/decoding messages between Requester and Responders.
-It is very simple, efficient format that does not require additional headers (opposite to Protobuf).
+It is very simple, efficient format that does not require additional headers/schema.

 ### Protocols